airlangga-hub/coffeeshop-ai-agents/python/api/README.md

 # 🛠️ API Folder

 This folder contains the code for deploying the chatbot's agent-based system.
-This is considered the backend of the application.
+This is considered the **BACKEND** of the application.
 Below is an overview of the folder structure and its components.

 ## 📂 Folder Structure